Conference Overview

 With a spotlight on increasing crime rates, inequality, and civic unrest, this issue brought attention to the entrenched problems which are threats to public safety in South Africa.
 The delegates debated the root causes economic disparity, ineffective law enforcement, political instabilityو and how they are affecting citizens and foreign perceptions of the country.
 One of the main themes of our conference, it prompted debate around reforming policy, community protection strategies, and how government can recapture security and trust across the nation.

-Our Delegates
+Our Best Delegates

 Kareem Walid